Student finance in Norway

-Here you can read about who is entitled to financial support for education from Norway, how to apply for support, which educational programmes you can receive support for, and how much you can receive.
+Here you can read about who is entitled to financial support for education from Norway, how to apply for student finance, which educational programmes you can receive support for, and how much you can receive.

 If you are coming to Norway to study, you should first check whether you can receive financial support for studies from your home country.
 You can generally take financial support for education from your home country if you wish to study in another Nordic country.
 If you are not entitled to support from your home country, you can see whether you satisfy the requirements for support from Norway.
 If you satisfy the requirements for and are entitled to support from the Norwegian State Educational Loan Fund (Lånekassen), you may receive support for upper secondary education (gymnas), for higher education, and for other types types of education such as folk high schools (folkehøgskole).

-Are you entitled to financial support for education from Norway?
+Are you entitled to student finance from Norway?

 In order to receive financial support from the Norwegian State Educational Loan Fund, you must generally be a Norwegian citizen and you must have been accepted for an approved educational programme or course.
-However, in some cases, people with foreign citizenship may be able to receive financial support for education from Norway.
-Which foreign citizens are entitled to support depends on their connection with Norway and the basis for their stay in the country.
-For example, you may be entitled to support from Norway if you satisfy the requirement for working and paying tax in Norway, or are in Norway through marriage or some other family-related connection, etc.
+However, in some cases, people with foreign citizenship may be able to receive student finance from Norway.
+Who is entitled to support depends depends on their connection with Norway and the basis for their stay in the country.

 Financial support for education in Norway is divided into loans and grants.
 There is a difference between support for upper secondary education (gymnas) and higher education at university and university college.